• Home

 list of charts in excel

-• Look for Scatter Plot and click on the icon to get started, as shown below.
+• Look for the chart option in Excel and click on the icon to get started, as shown below.”

 search scatter plot chart in excel